Article Collection

 Jump Box Host

-And finally we configure the “jump box”, which will sit in front of our devices.
+And finally we configure the “jump box”, which will sit in front of our local devices.

 apt get install wireguard resolvconf isc-dhcp-server